simongonzalez/Digital_Transport/README.md

 This can be used if the app cannot be run from the server.
 If this is the case, the app can be run from locally installed files.

 ## Data sources
-This toll drew data from different publically available sources.
-Here are the main ones:
+This tool drew data from different publically available sources.

+### Here are the main ones:

 All Wellbeing Measures: https://www.data.act.gov.au/dataset/All-Wellbeing-Measures/b5kg-deh8